A complete effective field theory for dark matter: Scalar singlet dark matter

-The top-left plot in Fig.~\ref{fig:limits-1} corresponds to the renormalizable Higgs portal $\mathbf{O}_{\phi 1}$, studied in detail in Ref.~\cite{Kanemura:2010sh,Djouadi:2011aa,Djouadi:2012zc}.
+The top-left plot in figure.~\ref{fig:limits-1} corresponds to the renormalizable Higgs portal $\mathbf{O}_{\phi 1}$, studied in detail in ref.~\cite{Kanemura:2010sh,Djouadi:2011aa,Djouadi:2012zc}.
 The operators $\mathbf{O}_{\phi 4}$ and $\mathbf{O}_{\phi \square 1}$ also couple $\scalar$ only to the Higgs.
 The plots for the three Higgs operators show a downwards peak at $M = m_H/2$ in the curve for the abundance, due to the enhancement of annihilations at $s = 4 M^2$ through an s-channel Higgs.
 For the $\mathbf{O}_{\psi\phi 1}$ operators, the correct abundance is set by an approximately constant value of the Wilson coefficient, and only for DM masses above the mass of the corresponding fermion $\psi$.
 In general, for all the operators, the abundance line goes down quickly whenever a new annihilation channel opens up.
-The direct detection limits are relevant for the operators $\mathbf{O}_{\phi 1}$, $\mathbf{O}_{\phi 4}$, $(\mathbf{O}_{d \phi 1})_{33}$ and $(\mathbf{O}_{u \phi 1})_{33}$.
+The direct detection limits are relevant for the operators $\mathbf{O}_{\phi 1}$, $\mathbf{O}_{\phi 4}$, $(\mathbf{O}_{d \phi 1})_{33}$, $(\mathbf{O}_{u \phi 1})_{33}$ and $\mathbf{O}_G$.
 For all of them, these limits are stronger for masses between $10$ and $100$ GeV, where the Xenon1T experiment has the most sensitivity.
-The operators $\mathbf{O}_{\phi\square 1}$ and $\mathbf{O}_F$ contain derivatives and therefore give suppressed contributions to the DM-nucleon cross section at low energies. $(\mathbf{O}_{e\phi 1})_{33}$ does not give any relevant contribution.
+The operators $\mathbf{O}_{\phi\square 1}$ and $\mathbf{O}_F$ contain derivatives and therefore give suppressed contributions to the DM-nucleon cross section at low energies,\footnote{$\mathcal{O}_{\phi \square 1}$ is the dominant operator in pseudo Nambu-Goldstone DM scenarios~\cite{Frigerio:2012uc, Ruhdorfer:2019utl}, which allows them to evade direct detection limits.} except for $\mathbf{O}_G$, which, despite the derivative suppression, gives a relatively large cross section with nucleons, because it couples the DM particles directly to gluons. $(\mathbf{O}_{e\phi 1})_{33}$ does not give any relevant contribution.
 The operators that couple $\scalar$ to the Higgs only are the ones that contribute to the invisible Higgs branching ratio.
 The operators coupling $\scalar$ only to gluons give monojet signals, through the process $gg,qq \to \scalar j$ \cite{Djouadi:2012zc}.
 In each plot, we include a red region were the EFT description is expected to break.
 This happens when the EFT expansion parameters $E/\Lambda$ are order 1,\footnote{Here, we are conservative, ignoring factors of $4\pi$ in loops contributions.} where $E$ represents the energy scale of the process under consideration, and $\Lambda = c^{-1/2}$ is the cut-off scale, for each Wilson coefficient $c$ of a dimension-6 operator.
 The relevant energy $E$ is the DM mass $M$ for all the observables we consider, except those from colliders, for which it is $E = v$.
 We thus require $M < \Lambda$ and $v < \Lambda$.
 The first condition induces the red regions, the second one translates into $c \lesssim \SI{15}{TeV^{-2}}$, which is always satisfied in our plots.